mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 ### DataFlux Tasks

-When the version indicator is set that is, to save a separate version of the entity, the LUI format is as follows:
+When the version indicator is set, that is, to save a separate version of the entity, the LUI format is as follows:

 ```
 <Source Env><separator><entity id><separator><version name><separator><version datetime>